-Nationalists back in power in Catalonia, say target independence
+Catalan nationalists back in power, target secession in challenge to Sanchez

-MADRID (Reuters) - Nationalists regained control of Catalonia’s government on Saturday and immediately pledged to seek independence for the wealthy region, in a major challenge for new Spanish Prime Minister Pedro Sanchez.
+MADRID (Reuters) - Nationalists regained control of Catalonia’s government on Saturday and immediately pledged to seek independence for the wealthy region, posing a swift challenge to new Spanish Prime Minister Pedro Sanchez who took office on the same day.

-The new Catalan cabinet was sworn in after months of tensions with the central government, automatically ending Madrid’s seven-month rule of the region, imposed by Sanchez’ predecessor after separatists declared independence.
+The new Catalan cabinet was sworn in after months of tensions with the central government, ending Madrid’s seven-month direct rule of the region, imposed by Sanchez’s predecessor after separatists declared independence.

-Sanchez, a Socialist who has said he wants talks on Catalonia but opposes any independence referendum, was also sworn in on Saturday after parliament ousted conservative Mariano Rajoy over a corruption scandal.
+Sanchez, a Socialist who has said he wants talks on Catalonia but opposes any independence referendum, was sworn in about an hour earlier on Saturday, a day after parliament ousted conservative Mariano Rajoy over a corruption scandal.

-The unexpected coincidence of the central and regional governments taking over at the same time could open a new chapter after dramatic months that have seen Catalan politicians jailed or flee abroad to avoid arrest.
+The unexpected coincidence of the central and regional governments taking power minutes apart could open a new chapter after dramatic months that have seen Catalan politicians jailed or flee abroad to avoid arrest.

-But they have very different targets, with Spain’s Socialists, who had backed Rajoy’s Catalonia policy, opposing independence.
+Both sides have said they want to talk.
+But they have very different targets: Sanchez’s Socialists had backed Rajoy’s Catalonia policy, opposing independence.

 “This government is committed to moving towards an independent state in the form of a republic,” Catalonia’s new leader Quim Torra said after the cabinet’s swearing in ceremony in which separatists shouted “Llibertat!
 Llibertat!”
 (Freedom!).